bodulic/CATS-rf/README.md

 R, Bowtie2, Samtools, kallisto, GNU Parallel, bedtools (bamToBed), and pysamstats executables must be included in `PATH`.
 R package data.table can be installed via conda or directly in R with `install.packages("data.table")`

+pysamstats vas tested with Python version 3.12.8, but is compatible with Python >= 3.6.

 # Test data

 CATS-rf installation can be tested using instructions and files located in `test_data` directory.